 Chickens are arguably the most abused animals on the planet.
 In the United States, approximately 9 billion chickens are killed for their flesh each year, and 305 million hens are used for their eggs.
 The vast majority of these animals spend their lives in total confinement—from the moment they hatch until the day they are killed.

 More chickens are raised and killed for food than all other land animals combined, yet not a single federal law protects them from abuse—even though most Americans say that they would support such a law.

-Many people do not realize that chickens are inquisitive, interesting animals who are as intelligent as mammals such as cats, dogs, and even some primates.
+Chickens are inquisitive, interesting animals who are as intelligent as mammals such as cats, dogs, and even some primates.
 They are very social and like to spend their days together, scratching for food, taking dust baths, roosting in trees, and lying in the sun.

-Birds exploited for their eggs, called “laying hens” by the industry, are crammed together in wire cages where they don’t even have enough room to spread their wings.
+Birds exploited for their eggs, called “laying hens” by the industry, are crammed together inside wire cages where they don’t even have enough room to spread their wings.
 Because the hens are crammed so closely together, these normally clean animals are forced to urinate and defecate on one another.
 The birds have part of their sensitive beaks cut off so that they won’t peck each other out of frustration created by the unnatural confinement.
-After their bodies are exhausted and their production drops, they are shipped to slaughter, generally to be turned into chicken soup or cat or dog food because their flesh is too bruised and battered to be used for much else.
+After their bodies are exhausted and their egg production drops, they are shipped to slaughter, generally to be turned into chicken soup or cat or dog food because their flesh is too bruised and battered to be used for much else.

 Chickens are slammed into small crates and trucked to the slaughterhouse through all weather extremes.
-Hundreds of millions suffer broken wings and legs from rough handling, and millions die from the stress of the journey.
+Hundreds of millions sustain broken wings and legs from rough handling, and millions die from the stress of the journey.